-Students in this course work to develop the competencies, skills and knowledge described by each unit of competency.
-To be assessed as competent a student must demonstrate that they can effectively carry out tasks to industry standard.
-Students will be progressively assessed as 'competent' or 'not yet competent' in individual units of competency.
-Students may apply for Recognition of Prior Learning provided suitable evidence of competency is submitted.
+Students in this course work to develop the competencies, skills and knowledge described by each unit of competency listed above.
+To be assessed as competent a student must demonstrate to a qualified assessor the competency requirements for performance and knowledge of the units/s of competency they can effectively carry out competency.
+When a student achieves a unit of competency it is signed off by the assessor.